Nero Tutorial

 • To experiment with and learn Nero syntax.

-• To prototype Nero rule sets for particular purposes.
+• To prototype Nero rule sets intended for use in Joe scripts

 • As a test bed for Nero's Datalog implementation.